 11 Candidates for Indiana Seat

-INDIANAPOLIS (AP) _ A congressional seat that was held by the Democrats for 20 years before going into the GOP column with Newt Gingrich’s Republican Revolution six years ago is up for grabs in a wide-open, 11-candidate primary.
+INDIANAPOLIS (AP) _ A congressional seat that was held by the Democrats for 20 years before the Republican Revolution six years ago is up for grabs in a wide-open, 11-candidate primary.

 By November, both parties could spend $2 million on the House seat, now held by conservative third-term Rep. David McIntosh.
 McIntosh is leaving to run for governor of Indiana.